Pierres, Eure-et-Loir

 Pierres (/fr/) is a commune in the Eure-et-Loir department in northern France.

 With the neighbouring commune of Maintenon, they form an urban satellite of Paris of 7,143 inhabitants (2018).

+Pierres is an urban commune with 2,788 inhabitants in 2023, having experienced a sharp increase in population since 1968.
+It is in the urban unit of Maintenon and is part of the Paris area of attraction.